Website icon Xpert.Digital

 AI doesn’t stand still.
 New technologies, algorithms and methods are continually being developed to further increase precision and reliability.
 At the same time, the amount of data that serves as the training basis for these models is growing.
 It is to be expected that AI systems will become even better in the future at identifying potential sources of error at an early stage, suggesting corrective measures and implementing them independently.

-The networking of a wide variety of systems - from sensors in production to financial databases to medical devices - makes it possible to obtain an increasingly comprehensive picture of process flows.
-This holistic view forms the foundation for AI-controlled platforms that optimize not only individual steps, but entire value chains for errors.
-One process automation visionary noted: “We are only at the beginning of an era in which AI will be used wherever humans need to complete repetitive, error-prone tasks.
-The future belongs to learning systems.”
+The networking of various systems - from sensors in manufacturing to financial databases to medical equipment - enables an increasingly comprehensive image of the process processes.
+This holistic perspective forms the foundation for AI-controlled platforms that not only optimize individual steps but entire value chains for errors.
+A visionary in process automation noticed: “We are only at the beginning of an era where AI is used wherever people have to overcome repetitive, error -prone tasks.
+The future belongs to the learning systems. ”

 AI as the key to minimizing errors in automated processes